 What is a research problem?

-It’s a clear and definite statement or expression about your chosen area of concern, a difficulty to eliminate, a condition to improve, or a troubling problem that exists in theory, literature, and practice.
+A research problem is a clear and definite statement or expression about your chosen area of concern, a difficulty to eliminate, a condition to improve, or a troubling problem that exists in theory, literature, and practice.
 A research problem indicates a need for its meaningful investigation.
-It doesn’t state how to do something and a researcher shouldn’t present a value question or offer a broad proposition.
+It doesn’t state how to do something and a researcher shouldn’t present a value question or offer a broad research proposal.

 A research problem is a statement about an area of concern, a condition to be improved, a difficulty to be eliminated, or a troubling question that exists in scholarly literature, in theory, or in practice that points to the need for meaningful understanding and deliberate investigation.
 In some social science disciplines the research problem is typically posed in the form of a question.
 A research problem does not state how to do something, offer a vague or broad proposition, or present a value question.